Documentation

 feddi usage operation <variant-id> <operation-name>

-Show usage detail for a specific operation.
+Show usage detail for a specific operation, including selected fields, input usage coordinates, and clients.

 Who: Member Admin Owner